buddha216g/CarND-AdvancedLaneFinding/writeup_template.md

 ---

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the first code cell of the IPython notebook located in "https://github.com/buddha216g/CarND-AdvancedLaneFinding/blob/master/AdvancedLanes.ipynb" (under sections 'Read and print images' and 'camera caliberation').